jkrLab/HiHiC/README.md

-2. Train the model you want with options
+2. Train the desired model.

 ```